 Our indoor plants do not require potting as they come pre-planted with plenty of healthy compost.
 They have been planted in a plastic 'cache' pot with holes to allow for drainage when watering.
 As a result, these 'cache' pots will require an additional pot.
 You'll find the correct size for each plant recommended at the bottom of the individual plant page.

-Our outdoor plants have been planted in a plastic 'cache' pot and will require planting with additional compost.
+Our outdoor plants have been planted in a plastic 'cache' pot and if planted in the ground they will require additional compost.
 We recommend how much compost your plant will need in the "Looking after this plant" section.

 You’ll need a plant, a suitable container, compost to match your plant and a willingness to get your hands dirty – unless you’re equipped with gardening gloves or you’re willing to sacrifice some rubber gloves!